 10. The stones of Fort Bastille were used to construct the Pont de la Concorde.

-In a symbolic and yet practical gesture, the bridge known as the Pont de la Concorde was built using some of the stones from the castle at Bastille.
+In a symbolic and yet practical gesture, the bridge in Paris known as the Pont de la Concorde was built using some of the stones from the castle at Bastille.

 The bridge leads from the Place de la Concorde, where the King, Marie-Antoinette and other nobles were beheaded, across the other side of the Seine to the Assemblée Nationale, which is the French version of House of Representatives (or House of Commons).